 Buying a car is always tied with hours of research.
-But, in the end, driving it away is always exciting.
+But if anything goes wrong, here's what your the law says.

-Most car purchases pass off without a hitch.
-But things do sometimes go wrong and, as with any product or service, you have consumer rights to protect yourself against dodgy deals.
+Most of the time, buying a car is a breeze.
+But things do sometimes go wrong and, as with any other purchase, you have consumer rights to protect yourself against dodgy deals.

-Your rights depend on where the car is bought from.
+Your rights depend on where you buy the car.

 Buying from a private seller

-In general, you could save quite a bit if you’re buying from a private seller, but on the flip side, it tends to be riskier.
+Buying from a private seller tends to be less expensive, but can also be riskier.
 You’ll have fewer consumer rights should the car turn out to be a dud.

-The car you’re buying needs to match its description, whether that’s in an online advert, in a newspaper, conversation over the phone or in person, email or in relevant documents.
+The car you’re buying needs to match its description, whether it's from a written ad or a verbal description.
 It’s your responsibility to make sure that everything matches before you part with your hard-earned cash.

 If you aren’t very motor savvy, you can take someone more clued up with you carry out the required checks when viewing.